Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Results

-In addition to single jumps, we have successfully demonstrated the effectiveness of our control method in dynamic continuous jumps.
-Fig. \ref{fig:title} shows the motion snapshots of 3 continuous jumps over wooden boxes to mimic terrain with discontinuities and large gaps of up to 20 cm.
-The boxes also have increasing heights, each by 5 cm.
-With the proposed Adaptive-model Optimization methods, the robot is able to comfortably jump over these boxes in less than 6 seconds.
-The joint tracking and torque plots are shown in Fig. \ref{fig:box}, demonstrating good tracking performance while staying within actuation limits.
+We successfully applied our control method to dynamic continuous jumps, handling terrain perturbations up to 20 cm (Fig. \ref{fig:jumpdown}) and 5 cm height changes between jumps (Fig.~\ref{fig:terrain}).
+The robot, without prior knowledge of disturbances, navigates these terrains effectively.
+Additionally, the robot can jump over wooden boxes with increasing heights, up to 20 cm, in under 6 seconds.
+Joint tracking and torque performance are shown in Fig. \ref{fig:title}, demonstrating effective tracking within actuation limits.